civicinfo/votebymail/delaware.md

 #### Absentee/Mail-in eligibility
-In Delaware, there is a distinction between vote by mail and absentee voting.
-No reason required to vote by mail.
-Absentee voting requires a reason.
+Any registered voter is eligible to vote by mail without a reason.
+Absentee voting, however, requires a reason.

 #### How to apply for absentee/mail-in ballot
 * [Apply Online](https://ivote.de.gov/VoterView)
-* [Print an application](https://elections.delaware.gov/pubs/pdfs/VoteByMail_ApplicationForm.pdf) and mail, fax or email to [County elections office](https://elections.delaware.gov/locations.shtml).
+* [Print an application](https://elections.delaware.gov/pubs/pdfs/VoteByMail_ApplicationForm.pdf) and mail, fax or email to [the County elections office](https://elections.delaware.gov/locations.shtml).

 #### Absentee/mail-in application receipt deadline